Tesla Stopping Mode: Never Use the Brake Pedal!

 Can You Turn Off “One Pedal Driving” on Tesla?

-Tesla regenerative braking cannot be adjusted, however, placing the vehicle in Creep Mode will allow the car to act most similarly to a traditional gas vehicle.
-Therefore, the vehicle will rapidly slow down on its own, but the brake will still need to be applied in order to come to a complete stop.
+While Tesla regenerative braking cannot be adjusted, switching to Creep Mode will make your car behave more like a traditional gas vehicle.
+The car will still slow down rapidly on its own, but you’ll need to apply the brake to come to a complete stop.

 What Is the Best Stopping Mode to Use on My Tesla?